atal98/social-media-dashboard/README.md

-# Social Media Dashborad with Theme switcher challenge -(Frontend Mentor)
+# Social Media Dashboard with Theme switcher challenge

 Ever heard of Frontend Mentor?
-It's this awesome platform that dishes out challenges, daring you to flex your coding muscles.
+It's a platform that dishes out challenges, daring you to flex your coding muscles.
 Well, I took one of their challenges head-on and crafted something pretty neat: a Social Media Dashboard with theme switcher.
 Using the materials and guidance they provided, along with a sprinkle of internet wisdom and references, I brought this project to life.
 It's a testament to the power of collaboration and learning, showing that with the right resources and a dash of creativity, anything is possible.

 ## Preview